 This is the place to buy tiny zippers to use in some of my doll dresses, the zippers are not only short, but the teeth and pulls are extra small.
 They come in 4 and 7 inch, plus they have mini separating zippers for your hoodies or parkas.
 They also have a great selection of tiny buttons in 2 hole and shank.
 They offer great service and fast delivery.

 Did you wonder where I get all the really mini buckles from?
 Well here is my source.
 They make the smallest metal buckles and matching leather strips I have seen.
 These are perfect for the smallest dolls.
 I use them for belts, bags and trim on jackets.
 I am sure you will love their products.

-I am just crazy about my Asian ball jointed dolls, but being new to these I didn’t’t’t know that there were so many body shapes even within the same doll line and size doll.
-Companies keep improving the bodies and the same doll my have two or three different body types.
-On this note, I have added the fit doll I used and her measurements to the page, I will also include pictures of the other dolls the clothing fits.
-I will include ‘LB’ for the large busted or mature dolls otherwise they will fit the more teenage bodies.
+I am just crazy about my Asian ball jointed dolls, but being new to these I didn’t know that there were so many body shapes even within the same doll line and size doll.
+Companies keep improving the bodies and the same doll may have two or three different body types.
+On this note, I have added the fit doll I used and her measurements to the page, I will also try and include pictures of the other dolls the clothing fits.
+I have included the measurements of the doll the garments were fitted on.

 I just wanted to say that I fit my sample garments for Tyler on the basic doll, which if you didn’t realize has longer arms than the bendy wrist dolls.
 You will need to shorten the sleeves 1/4" if you want a perfect fit.
 Also note that the 14" Patsy has one arm that is longer than the other.
 On Patsy patterns I will have two sleeves to accommodate the difference.